g-duan/duan-academic/content/authors/admin/_index.md

 ## About Me

-This personal website is constructed following [https://hugoblox.com/templates/details/academic-cv/] Guangdong is an Associate Professor at Dalian Maritime University.
+This personal website is under construction following [https://hugoblox.com/templates/details/academic-cv/] ...
+Guangdong is an Associate Professor at Dalian Maritime University.
 His research interests include urban boundary-layer meteorology, air pollution and exposure, urban ventilation and built environment.